imazen/hardwired/readme.md

 * `Flags: draft` - The page/post is displayed in development, but not in production.

 *	`Libs: jquery, jquery-ui, ` - A way for pages and layouts to communicate about what js/css libs are needed.
 Just a convention, you can use arbitrary medata freely.
+* `Tags: ruby rails sinatra` - A convention for tagging pages and posts
+* `Flags: visible` - Force a file in _layout to be renderable.

 ## Standard folders